mathieulagrange/doce/manual/tutorial.rst

 Managing multiple plans
 =======================

 Most of the time, computational approaches have different needs in terms of parametrization, which add difficulties in managing plans of computations.
 The doce package handle this by allowing the definition of multiple plans that are then automatically merged is needed.
+In this first example, the demo_multiple_plan.py_ is considered.

+.. _demo_multiple_plan.py: https://github.com/mathieulagrange/doce/tree/main/examples/demo_multiple_plan.py

 Assume that we want to compare 3 classifiers :
 1. an svm